janklab/dispstr/README.md

 Use `dispd` to display tables.
 Use `fprintfd` and `sprintfd` instead of `fprintf` and `sprintf` for string output.

 If you're brave, and your code is an application instead of a library, or you're using Matlab interactively, add `Mcode-monkeypatch` to your path too, to override Matlab's own `disp`, `fprintf`, and `sprintf` to support dispstr.
-(It's a risky move, but having that work is really nice, so consider doing it.)
+(It's a risky move, but having that work is really nice, so consider doing it.
+And go ahead and turn off `warning off MATLAB:dispatcher:nameConflict`.)

 See the documentation [on the web](http://dispstr.janklab.net) or in `docs/` in the distribution for details.